 Solution?
 We need to create a climate of safety for people to speak up.
 Team leaders need to create the conditions to allow dissent to emerge.
 We (OD consultants, team coaches) need to teach people these skills.

-Team: Teach the team the principles of inclusive conversation, and give them effective language to comment on what’s happening – language of curiosity and inquiry, that asks people to notice how they’re conducting the conversation.
+Team: Teach the team the principles of inclusive conversation, and help them practice noticing the conversational dynamics.
+Give them examples of effective, non-blaming language to comment on what’s happening – language of curiosity and inquiry, that benefit the group.
 For example: “I’m noticing that we’ve quickly made a decision but I’m not sure that we all agreed on the problem definition.
 Could we revisit that?”

-Leader: Teach the leader the principles of facilitative leadership: encourage dissenting viewpoints, create ground rules so people can’t shut down conversation, save their comments to the end after others have spoken – to name a few.
+Leader: Teach the leader the principles of facilitative leadership: encourage different perspectives and viewpoints that challenge the groupthink or the consensus; create ground rules so people can’t shut down conversation; save their (the leader’s) comments to the end after others have spoken – to name a few.